ToxicDev-Patryk/FileEncryptor/README.md

 Simple File Encryptor

 ## Features
 - Modular Design: The encryptor is designed using an abstract base class (Encryptor) and multiple derived classes (SimpleEncryptor, CaesarEncryptor, and ReverseEncryptor) that implement different encryption algorithms.
-This modular approach allows for easy addition of new encryption methods.CopyCopyCopyCopy
+This modular approach allows for easy addition of new encryption methods.

 - Multiple Encryption Algorithms: